Romance Novel Cliches: Storylines to Avoid

 Our heroine is a nice wholesome girl.
 She is very attractive, but she is unaware of this.
 She doesn't think she will ever meet anyone.
 She is quite innocent—a "girl next door" type.
 Maybe she has had one or two boyfriends before.
 They were probably nice guys, but they didn't excite her.
 If she isn't a virgin, she has only had a few partners.
 One night stands are definitely not her thing.

-She might or might not have a job.
-If she does have a job it will probably be in something stereotypically girly, like fashion, childcare, cake baking or wedding planning.
+She may or may not have a job.
+If she does have a job, it will probably be in something stereotypically girly, like fashion, childcare, cake baking or wedding planning.
 If her boss is female, the boss is probably very bitchy and difficult.